 - We do this to promote the health, safety and wellbeing of users of health and social care services and the public.
 We are an independent body, accountable to the UK Parliament.

 - Our values are at the heart of who we are and what we do.
-We are committed to being impartial, fair, accessible and consistent in the application of our values.
+We are committed to working with integrity, transparency, respect, fairness and as a team.

 - The General Chiropractic Council (the GCC) regulates chiropractors in the United Kingdom.
 Its work includes: setting and maintaining standards of practice and conduct for the chiropractic profession; maintaining a register of qualified professionals; assuring the quality of chiropractic education and training; and acting to restrict or remove from practice registrants who are not considered to be fit to practise.
-As of 31 March 2018, the GCC was responsible for a register of 3,255 chiropractors.
-It recognises and assures the quality of five degree programmes at three education institutions.
+As of 31 March 2019, the GCC was responsible for a register of 3,284 chiropractors.
+It recognises and assures the quality of degree programmes at four education institutions.
 The GCC’s fee for initial registration is £750.
 The fee for retention is £800.
 The GCC offers a reduced fee of £100 for those who register as non-practising.

 - More information about our work and the approach we take is available at www.professionalstandards.org.uk